good

 • 1.

 Spaces are collections of related projects.
-You might create a Space for a team and all of their projects.
-Teammates you add to a Space receive access to all its projects and can create workflows, automations, and forms.
+For example, you might create a Space for a specific team or division.
+You can add team members to each Space, who then have access to all projects within the Space, and set up your own workflows, automations, and request forms.

 • 2.